-This fresh and delicious patriotic salad combines strawberries, blueberries and mozzarella cheese for a red, white and blue side dish perfect for Memorial Day and the 4th of July!
+This fresh and delicious salad combines strawberries, blueberries and mozzarella cheese for a red, white and blue side dish perfect for Memorial Day and the 4th of July!
 Topped with toasted pine nuts, fresh basil and balsamic vinaigrette this Caprese inspired salad is sure to wow your friends and family!

 I'm a huge fan of themed foods, especially for the 4th of July, but I have never been crazy about using food dyes in my cooking.
 (Decorating Christmas cookies are the exception!)

 Luckily there is a plethora of naturally derived red, white and blue foods to choose from.
 This 4th of July salad uses some of my favorites!